perebaj/jjhandbook/podcast-&-videos/podcast-list.md

 # [Why Generics](https://go.dev/blog/why-generics)

+Statically typed langue:

+In this type of language the data type of a variable is known at the compile time which means the programmer has to specify the data type of a variable **at the time of its declarations**

     Generic programming enables the representation of functions adn data structures in a generic form, with types factored out.

 Reverse a slice of int